 Early Life and Education

 Paul Tudor Jones II was born on September 28, 1954, in Memphis, Tennessee.
-His father, John Paul Jones, was a lawyer.
-Jones attended Presbyterian Day School and Memphis University School.
-He then went on to the University of Virginia, where he was a welterweight boxing champion and earned a bachelor's degree in economics in 1976.
-While at the University of Virginia, he was the president of the Sigma Alpha Epsilon fraternity.
+His father, John Paul "Jack" Jones, was a lawyer and publisher of the Memphis Daily News.
+Jones attended Presbyterian Day School and Memphis University School before studying economics at the University of Virginia, where he was a welterweight boxing champion.

 Rise to Success